 - 1. You clearly identify the information as confidential and explain why we should treat it as confidential. - 2.
-The information is commercially sensitive. - 3.
-Revealing the information would cause unreasonable harm to you or someone else.
+The information is commercially sensitive. - Revealing the information would cause unreasonable harm to you or someone else. - 4.
+You provide the information with an understanding that it will stay confidential.